ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 ## Set up USB stick/disk for backups
 So that future backups can be saved separately, it is possible to integrate a USB device in the form of a stick or disk on the Proxmox host.
 The device must have a specific format for this.
-Common [File systems](https://wiki.ubuntuusers.de/Dateisystem/) are **vFAT** or **NTFS**.
+Common [file systems](https://wiki.ubuntuusers.de/Dateisystem/) are **vFAT** or **NTFS**.
 Both can be read by Linux, Windows or MacOS.
 For pure Linux, usually **EXT4**.

-If the data storage device is not yet partitioned or you want to reformat it, you can do this on a Windows PC (ntfs) or directly on the Proxmox server.
+If the data carrier is not yet partitioned or you want to reformat it, you can do this on a Windows PC (ntfs) or directly on the Proxmox server.
-When the data storage device is prepared, it can then be mounted in the system and then added as storage (directory) directly via the Proxmox GUI.
+When the data carrier is prepared, it can then be mounted in the system and then added as storage (directory) directly via the Proxmox GUI.

 <span style="color:orange">**ATTENTION! - When reformatting, all previous data on the storage device will be deleted</span>